entrecode/ec.doc/doc/data_manager.md

 Basically, a source object gets transformed into a new JSON object using various functions.
 To transform a JSON object, a transformation definition is needed which holds the basic desired JSON structure and some magic properties that trigger insertion of data from the source object.

+Supported transformations are:

+* static values
+* a subset of the whole source JSON structure, using JSON-Mask
+* certain values of the source JSON, using JSONPath
+* modification of values using standard JavaScript functions
+* Concatenation of multiple values

 #### Static values